-Sassy Facilitation offers facilitation, education, conflict management, and group process design to support cooperative communication in organizations with a commitment to democracy.
+Sassy Facilitation offers facilitation, education, mediation, and group process design for innovative organizations.

 Daily operations.
 Meetings.
 Program development.
 Strategic Planning.
 Staff Evaluations.
 Conflict resolution.
 Making decisions about, well, anything.
 What is fundamental to all of these organizational activities?

 Communication is the invisible thread that runs through (and ties together) every aspect of our organizations.
 A group’s ability to serve its members, achieve its goals, and sustain itself is directly related to the health of its communication systems, culture, and daily practices.
-Yet we often neglect these systems, effectively saying ‘we can all just get along!’... until we find ourselves with a problem – and realize we have no way to talk about finding a solution!
+Yet we often neglect these systems, effectively saying ‘we can all just get along!’... until we find ourselves with a problem – and realize we don't know how to talk about solutions!

 This is the need Sassy Facilitation was created to serve.

 Kate Sassoon acquired the nickname ‘Sassy’ during her time organizing civil disobedience dialog in the run-up to the Iraq War, and it has stuck to her – and all her endeavors – like a billboard and a bill of rights (she can't imagine why).

-As a member, worker, and participant in various democratically owned and run organizations for over 20 years, Sassy has a wealth of experience in the co-op sector (housing, childcare, worker), as well as democratic management, education and training, community organizing, strategic planning, decision-making process design, conflict resolution and mediation.
-She has served on cooperative Boards of Directors large and small, teaches at numerous conferences across the US, and holds two degrees from the University of California, Berkeley.
+As a member, worker, and participant in various democratic and innovative organizations for over 20 years, Sassy has a wealth of experience in the co-op sector (housing, childcare, worker), as well as organizational management, education and training, community organizing, strategic planning, decision-making process design, conflict management and mediation.
+She has served on Boards of Directors large and small, teaches at numerous conferences across the US, and holds two degrees from the University of California, Berkeley.

-Sassy is passionate about supporting communication in co-ops, social justice groups, and other organizations committed to building a more democratic world.
-Whether it’s overhauling the world’s most boring meeting process, teaching a diverse group how to be better Allies in the workplace, or designing and facilitating a weekend-long conflict resolution retreat – when working with these groups, she always emerges feeling privileged to participate in this great experiment of Democracy.
+Sassy is passionate about supporting communication in innovative organizations committed to building a better world.
+Whether it’s overhauling the world’s most boring meeting process, teaching a diverse group how to be better Allies in the workplace, or designing and facilitating a weekend-long strategic planning retreat – when working with these groups, she always emerges feeling privileged to participate.